beratakuzum/spam-detector-api/README.md

 #       spam-detector-api

-spam-detector-api is a REST interface to model trained to detect spam phone calls.
+spam-detector-api is a REST interface of the model trained to detect spam phone calls.
 The training project is here: https://github.com/beratakuzum/spam-detector-train

 ### Dependencies and Libraries